 You’ve heard the saying, “it’s not what you know, it’s who you know.”
 That’s true in so many respects, but especially when it comes to getting your music recorded by an artist.
 You need to make sure your song is good and that you’re pitching the right song to the right artist.

-For example: I recently wrote a song called "Haunting" which my friend Jayme King wanted to record on her upcoming album.
-I sent her a copy of the demo (the recording of my voice singing over acoustic guitar) and she really liked it!
+For example, I recently wrote a song called “Haunting” which my friend Jayme King wanted to record on her upcoming album.
+I sent her a copy of the demo (the recording of my voice singing over acoustic guitar) and she liked it!
 She said she wanted to change some lyrics here and there as well as add some harmonies in certain places.
-When I asked if she wanted me there when she recorded it, her response was no because she didn't want any distractions from me being on set; however, if there were any changes after recording that needed input from me then I would be welcome back at Studio B Studios anytime!
+When I asked if she wanted me there when she recorded it, her response was no because she didn’t want any distractions from me being on set; however, if any changes after recording needed input from me then I would be welcome back at Studio B Studios anytime!

 If you want to pitch your song to an artist, you need to be creative.
 This can mean doing things like sending them a demo or playing it live at their shows.
 Don’t forget that social media is also a great way of getting in touch with the right people!